André 3000: 2007–present: Solo career

 On May 6, 2013, the soundtrack for the 2013 film The Great Gatsby was released, featuring a cover by Benjamin and Beyoncé of Amy Winehouse's "Back to Black", marking their second collaboration.
 The following month, Capital Cities released their debut album, In a Tidal Wave of Mystery, on which Benjamin was featured on the song "Farrah Fawcett Hair".

 After being seen in the studio with producer Mike Will Made It, it was reported on August 3, 2013, that Benjamin would be releasing a new solo album in early 2014.
 However, the following day a representative for Benjamin told Billboard that "there is no official confirmation on that report."
 In 2014, Benjamin appeared on fellow Dungeon Family member Future's second studio album, Honest, on a song titled "Benz Friendz (Whatchutola)".

 In November 2015, Benjamin made a surprise guest appearance on the track "Hello" from Erykah Badu's mixtape But You Caint Use My Phone.
 In 2016, Benjamin performed background vocals on the track "30 Hours" by Kanye West from his album The Life of Pablo.
 Earlier that year, Benjamin revealed that he was in the process of recording new music.
 He also appeared on the song "Solo (Reprise)" by Frank Ocean off his album Blonde.
-In the song, Andre expresses his disappointment with the direction hip hop has taken in the more than twenty years since he started rapping.
+In the song, André expresses his disappointment with the direction hip-hop has taken in the more than twenty years since he started rapping.
 Benjamin also appeared on the track "the ends" from Travis Scott's second studio album, Birds in the Trap Sing McKnight.
 Also in 2016, he appeared on the song "Kids..." by A Tribe Called Quest from the album We Got It from Here...
 Thank You 4 Your Service and was featured on two tracks from Kid Cudi's album Passion, Pain & Demon Slayin'.
 He was also featured on the track "Rollinem 7's" on N.E.R.D's 2017 album No One Ever Really Dies.